Gladstone Park: Who Lives Here and Where is It?

 School district map showing blue pointer on Rufus B. Hitch Elementary School, the only Chicago Public School in Gladstone Park.
 The great majority of public school youngsters in the neighborhood are assigned to Hitch, including those south of the pink Kennedy Expressway (Rt.
 90) that is adjacent to the Union Ridge sub-neighborhood of Norwood Park (included in GPCC’s but not GPNA’s borders).
 Meanwhile, instead of the district continuing the red western border straight north on N. Nagle to W. Devon, its line cuts out a big chunk of Gladstone Park students on the northwest who go to William J. Onahan Elementary, 6634 W. Raven, along with children from the adjacent Norwood Park neighborhood.
 Is it any wonder these students and their parents are more inclined to think of themselves as living in the larger Norwood Park neighborhood…especially since the disputed Norwood Park East areas have long been claimed by both that neighborhood and the greater Jefferson Park neighborhood (and specifically Gladstone Park)?
 Meanwhile, children from the 4-block wide area east of N. Central (the road that travels north into Edgebrook) are assigned to James B. Farnsworth Elementary, 5414 N. Linder further to the east along with students from the adjacent Forest Glen neighborhood.
 Is it any wonder these students and their parents might think of themselves as living in the greater Forest Glen neighborhood instead of Gladstone Park?
 District map from Illinois Gazetteer of HomeTownLocator.com.

-Homeowners, too, get caught up by other constructs that keep them from knowing they live in Gladstone Park.
-Realtors, who love to frame the communities they sell in as more highly desirable than perhaps they are, freely bat about names of areas within the community.
-Houses located in the handful of blocks north of N. Elston in the 39th Ward associated with the swankier Edgebrook community, for example, are said to be in “South Edgebrook.”
-This is even though the area they are in is physically separated from Old Edgebrook and Edgebrook proper by a half-mile of Cook County Forest Preserves.
-And the designation doesn’t match the location of “South Edgebrook” on Chicago’s official neighborhood map shown earlier.
-(Plus the homes there are no swankier than those in the rest of Gladstone Park.)
+Homeowners, too, get caught up by constructs that tell them they live someplace other than Gladstone Park.
+Realtors, who love to frame the communities they sell in as more highly desirable than perhaps they are, freely bat about place names within the community.
+They often refer to Gladstone Park houses located in the handful of blocks north of N. Elston associated with the swankier Edgebrook community, for example, as “South Edgebrook.”
+This is even though the area is physically separated from Old Edgebrook and Edgebrook proper by a half-mile of Cook County Forest Preserves.
+And the fact that the designation doesn’t match the location of “South Edgebrook” on Chicago’s official neighborhood map shown earlier (although it’s in a different Ward, the 39th).
+Interestingly, none of the homes there are no swankier than those in the rest of Gladstone Park.

 But hey, that’s OK.
 Variety is the spice of life.